 If an employer does not provide a final paycheck within the required time frame, the employee may be able to seek damages.
 How much an employee can recover depends on how long the employer takes to issue the final paycheck.

 Willfully refusing to pay an employee’s wages is a misdemeanor punishable by a fine of up to $1000, 90 days in jail, or both.
 If you have not yet received your final paycheck from your employer, and you believe that you are entitled to it, there are a few things that you can do to get the pay that you deserve.
 It is highly recommended to consult with an experienced employment lawyer.
 An employment lawyer can assess your situation and suggest the best legal course of action.

-If you are an employee who has not been paid correctly, Law Office of Jeffrey D. Fulton can help.
+If you are an employee who has not been paid correctly, Fulton Law Corporation can help.
 We are a law firm specializing in employment law, and we can help you get the wages you are owed.
 Contact us today to learn more about how we can help you get the money you are owed.

 Get in touch with us today through our website or give us a call at (916) 993-4900.